 Be Sure To Spend Less Than You Earn

 Making sure you spend less than you earn is a great habit to get into.
 Needless to say, things can get painful quite quickly if you don't.

 If you're in your first job, chances are previously, when you were living at home or studying, you were borrowing money or perhaps even going into debt.
 That's ok.
 There was no way to 'live within your means' as you didn't have income, but now you do have an income (congratulations!).

 So work out what you earn each month, in actual take home pay, after all taxes are paid.
 Make sure you don't spend any more than that over the course of a month.
 That includes paying any credit cards you might have off in full too.
 This is called budgeting and there are many other habits that are helpful here, but the first rule is not spending more than you have.

 Saving is one of the best financial habits to get into.
 If you're in your first job, chances are all your income is coming from your employer.

 However, making investments can provide income too.
 Income from work is good, but income from investments can be better because the money does the work for you.
 Now, you do need to be careful with investing since you can lose money in bad markets or with poor choices.

 Nonetheless, if you can put money aside that you don't need for several years and spread your saving across different high-quality investments (diversification) then history suggests your investments will rise in value over the longer-term, even if it doesn't happen every year.

 The benefits of regular saving can be impressive.
 For example, if you saved £100 pounds per month in a portfolio that offered a steady return of 5% each year, then you'd end up after 20 years with just over £40,000.

-Of course, the markets don't always steadily go up.
-They can bounce around and you may experience bad months, and bad years along the way, but over time investments in diversified portfolios have tended to rise as the global economy expands.
+Of course, the markets don't always go up steadily.
+They can bounce around and you may experience bad months and bad years along the way, but over time investments in diversified portfolios have tended to rise as the global economy expands.